 1. In-product and in-app delivery

-The tool should support widget delivery inside the product (slide-in, modal, banner) plus SDK options for iOS, Android, and React Native if you have a mobile app.
+The tool must support widget delivery inside the product (slide-in, modal, banner) plus mobile SDK options for iOS, Android, and React Native.
 A tool that only sends surveys by email link isn't a product survey tool.
+For always-on in-app feedback widgets, delivery method is everything.

 2. Behavioral event triggering

-Surveys should fire based on what users do, not just when a scheduler says so.
-Look for triggers on specific user actions, lifecycle stages, page visits, and inactivity signals.
-Time-delay-only triggering is a generation behind.
+Surveys should fire based on what users do, not when a scheduler says so.
+Look for advanced targeting features: triggers on user actions, lifecycle stages, page visits, and inactivity signals.
+Targeting criteria should go beyond time delays.

 3. CX metric coverage